 Revulytics provides software usage analytics that give software vendors visibility into how their products are being used, providing them with actionable intelligence to generate revenue, optimize product development, and make data-driven decisions across their business.
 Its compliance analytics solution and turnkey services are used by leading software vendors to increase license revenue and globally reduce software piracy.
 Its usage analytics solution provides valuable insight into product usage and environments, enabling product managers and developers to build better products and manage customer health.
 Revulytics software usage analytics has supported customer compliance programs generating more than $2.1 billion in new license revenue since 2010.

-Compliance managers have the daunting challenge of identifying and confronting infringers.This ebook summarizes the key lessons we’ve learned about capturing better data, making informed decisions about it, and efficiently managing the process of transforming infringing users into paying customers.
+Here are the key lessons about capturing better data, making informed decisions about it, and efficiently managing the process of transforming infringing users into paying customers.

 Learn how to generate actionable intelligence on infringers, prioritize license compliance opportunities, build and manage the right team to support your compliance strategy, and develop processes for building and growing your compliance program.